Neighborhood Labs are interactive workshops designed to help small groups of neighbors work together to pursue the common good in their neighborhood

 2. Neighborhood Event Lab.
 This lab is a shorter option for neighborhood groups interested in planning a one-time event designed to bring neighbors together.
 A facilitator guides you through the Neighborhood Gift Map and helps you link gifts in order to plan a thoughtful neighborhood-focused event.
 This lab is two hours and we will work with you to select a date and time that works best.
 This lab is offered in-person or virtually.

 3. Neighborhood Well-Being Lab.
 This lab introduces how to assess your neighborhood’s health using our Neighborhood Well-Being Window.
 This lab is two hours and is offered in-person or virtually.

 The Hopeful Neighborhood Project will provide a facilitator and all materials.

-Both labs are for groups of ten to fifteen people and all participants must live within walking distance of each other.
+All labs are for groups of ten to fifteen people and all participants must live within walking distance of each other.
 Situational exceptions for small town or rural areas are available, just note it on your application.

 Groups are responsible for securing a meeting space and providing meals and/or snacks.

 Who can participate?
 We’re accepting applications from neighborhood associations, community groups or nonprofits, faith communities, and everyday neighbors.
 At this time, we can only accept groups within the United States and Canada.
 If you have 10-15 people who live within walking distance of each other and are excited to participate in the workshop, you are invited to apply.
 If you live in a rural or small town and walking distance doesn’t help you define neighborhood, just note that on your application.